jonathanyeh0723/OpenVINO_People_Counter_App/WRITEUP.md

   [ SUCCESS ] Memory consumed: 660 MB.
   ```

-  - Checking the results: This model works better than the first one but lack accuracy as the bounding box sometimes will disappear so that the app can't count people correctly.
+  - Checking the results: Similarly, this model can capture person from the frame.
+However, it still loses some accuacy.

+  - The attempt to raising the confidence threshold does not seem improvement.